 In A Nutshell

-Update: The brightest flashlight is now the Olight SR96 Intimidator which shines at 4800 lumens.
+- The brightest flashlight is now the Olight SR96 Intimidator which shines at 4800 lumens.
+It costs about $350.

-Another bright light is ThruNite which shines at 3338 lumens with a 440 meters beam distance.
+- The brightest compact flashlight is the Nitecore TM06 which can output 3800 lumens in Turbo Mode and it uses AA batteries.
+It costs about $200.
+Another bright compact light is ThruNite which shines at 3338 lumens with a 440 meters beam distance.
 It costs about $110.

 Nitecore Tiny Monster 26: 3800 Lumens